Brian4Sang/RankDPO-TTS/README.md

 unzip pretrained_models/RankDPO_ckpt.zip -d pretrained_models/
 ```

 **Note:** The code below is already included in `testsft.py`.
-You can run it directly to generate the demo audio.
+You can update few dirpath and directly to generate the demo audio.

 ```python
 import os